wmiller848/GoGP/README.md

 our desired output.
 Because the mutations occures on the meta level above the `Program Expression` we gain a lot of resilence to getting stuck in bad tree evolvotion cycles.
-Because the dual `DNA` strands encode based of index we can preserve 'dominate genes' aka those with a lower index.
+Because the dual `DNA` strands encode based off the index we can preserve 'dominate genes' aka those with a lower index.

 #### Output ####